s3fs-fuse/s3fs-fuse/COMPILATION.md

 Keep in mind using the pre-built packages when available.

+## Compilation on Linux

-1. Ensure your system satisfies build and runtime dependencies for:
+### Ensure your system satisfies build and runtime dependencies for:

 * fuse >= 2.8.4
 * automake